tirofina/citydatahub_data_core_module/bigdatastorage/docs/2. installation guide/2.4_spark settings/spark settings.md

 ## 2.4.3 Work with Hadoop & Hive

-In order to store data into HDFS and execute query in yarn executors, the xml files below must be located in  `$SPARK_HOME/conf` directory
+In order to store data into HDFS and execute query in yarn executors, the xml files below must be located in  `$SPARK_HOME/conf` directory.

+The xml files methioned above are located in configuration folder where hadoop cluster is installed.

 ```
 core-site.xml